Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 ### Sharing transactions

-A transaction can be attached and used on more than one instance in the view-model.
-When a transaction is scoped, all subsequent calls inside the scope will use the same transaction.
+A transaction can attach and be used on more than one instance in the view-model.
+When a transaction has a scope, all calls inside the scope will use the same transaction.

 In this example the call to the second handler with uri `/email-client/email/{emailId}` will use the transaction created in the first handler.